ScottyFillups/embark/docs/slides/gitbash.md

 * `p` - Paste
 * `o` - Insert a new line below the cursor and go into `INSERT` mode
 * `x` - Delete a single character

+So, for example, `dw` deletes a single word, while `d$` deletes text from your cursor to the end of the line.

 ---